 - Reducing emissions by increasing the use of sustainable methods of transport. - Mitigating the impacts of new development upon air quality within Stoke-on-Trent and Newcastle-under-Lyme.
+Issue 4: Flood Risk - Issue 5: Contaminated Land Remediating contaminated land and potential sources of contamination through new development.

-Ensuring new development is sustainable, taking full account of all sources of flood risk,
+Ensuring new development is sustainable, taking full account of all sources of flood risk.